A simplistic "operational" toy model of the northern Bay of Bengal

 The long term objective is to produce an operational model, following López et al. (2020) and Wilkin et al. (2019), for the specific use case of multi-scale storm surge modelling.
 It may seem premature to attempt to extract any "operational" value of a small, poorly tuned model with coarse resolution.
 On the other hand, one could argue that the development of a product should be accompanied by benchmarks assessing real scenarios, even at an early stage.
 Engineering challenges like the development of real-time data processing pipelines for validation/assimilation, continuous integration of new model features into the code base and continuous deployment thereof, may all be of little scientific interest, but are fundamentally necessary for practical use, and may require as much work as tuning model parameters via sensitivity studies.
 Hence we take a practical, goal-oriented approach, and compare the water level predicted by the "operational" toy model (as poorly as it may be reproduced) with recent real-time sea level data recorded during a storm surge event induced by a tropical cyclone (TC) event.
 Cyclone Sitrang made landfall on the coast of Bangladesh in late October 2022, only a couple of weeks before the author started writing this note.
 Attempting to follow a goal-oriented approach, an "operational" version of the toy model was deployed a couple of weeks prior to the occurence of TC Sitrang.
 The toy model continuously ingests forecast and analysis data produced by global operational ocean and atmosphere models.
 The data are used at the boundaries to perform one 6-day simulation each day, starting from 3 days before present.
 No data is yet assimilated into the toy model.
 During TC Sitrang, the model ran on a virtual machine with an allocation of 2 compute cores, running on a 4-core commodity workstation purchased around the year 2015.
 It is therefore suitable for development on typical desktop computers available to students or post-doc researchers.

 The toy model has a similar horizontal resolution as its global parent model.
 Given the ambitious long-term goals described above, a reasonable near-term objective is a comprehensive assessment of the regional model to serve as an "unrefined substitute" of the global model in a regional subdomain.
 Given the same forcing and the same horizontal resolution, the models should yield similar results, and any differences between the regional and global solutions should be quantified and attributed.
 A small first step towards this goal is described here.
 We neither validate water masses nor circulation.
 Sea level is validated only at a single point, and atmospheric forcing is not validated directly.
 An unfortunate complication is the closed-source nature of the most important driver of the global parent ocean model.
 At the time of writing, the forecast and analysis data produced by the global weather model of the European Centre for Medium-Range Weather Forecasts (ECMWF) are not available for public use to the extent that would be required.
-As a consequence we cannot drive the regional model with the same atmospheric forcing than the global parent model is driven with, which complicates the detection of effects caused by differences of the model formulation.
+As a consequence we cannot drive the regional model with the same atmospheric forcing that the global parent model is driven with, which complicates the detection of effects caused by differences of the model formulation.

 Due to the short interval between the occurence of TC Sitrang relative to the writing of this note, no quality controlled sea level data from tide gauges was available in global databases.
 Taking a goal-oriented approach to use real-time data as early as possible in the development process, and following the objective to develop validation methods generally applicable to globally available databases (with global coverage), we implemented a preliminary method to filter raw sensor data obtained directly from the IOC Sea Level Monitoring Facility .
 The objective of the filters is to highlight wind-induced sea level variations by removing tidal oscillations.
 This is necessary given that the toy model does not simulate tides.
 The filter methods depend on the time scales of interest.
 Extreme water levels caused by cyclones can occur on similar timescales as tidal fluctuations, requiring a residual water level time series with at least hourly resolution.
 For sub-tidal meteorological effects at weekly to seasonal scales, it may be desirable to use daily values.
 Both applications are addressed.
 This topic requires further work and we only include a brief description without comprehensive validation of the sensor processing method.
 As shown below, when compared to "fast-delivery" data distributed by the Sea Level Center at the University of Hawaii , the method seems sufficiently robust for preliminary diagnostics.

 The note is structured as follows: In the next section we describe the bathymetry, the lateral and vertical model grids, the global parent ocean model, the atmospheric forcing, the climatological river forcing, the lateral boundary conditions, the processing method for sea level sensor data, and an overview of warnings issued during the occurence of TC Sitrang.
-The following section4 contains a preliminary validation of the filter methods, an assessment of water level simulations for 2.5-year experiments comparing different models and atmospheric forcing, and evaluation of the performance during the extreme event caused by TC Sitrang.
+The following section 4 contains a preliminary validation of the filter methods, an assessment of water level simulations for 2.5-year experiments comparing different models and atmospheric forcing, and evaluation of the performance during the extreme event caused by TC Sitrang.

 3 Methods